Matheus28/ws28/README.md

 ### Can I store pointers to `ws28::Client`?

-Only between the ClientConnected and ClientDisconnected callbacks.
+Only between ClientConnected and ClientDisconnected callbacks for each client.
+It is deleted immediately after ClientDisconnected.